fsecommerce/convertizer_magento/README.md

 # Magento eCommerce Module for convertizer
-Magento Module to automatically handover products into your Magento Shopping basket.
+Magento Module to automatically handover products into your Shop-basket.
 <br>
 After installation convertizer will be able to directly place items into your basket.
-With the help of this functionality your users will be forwarded to your shopping basket after they clicked on "add to basket" at your convertizer landing pages.
+With the help of this module users will be forwarded automatically to your basket after they clicked on "add to basket" at your convertizer landing pages.
+The related product will be already placed in the basket so that they can proceed with the checkout immediately.
 <br>
-With the help of this functionality your conversion rate will be increased and drop-off rates reduced.
+With the help of this module your conversion rate will be increased and drop-off rates reduced.
 <br>
 <h2>Usage</h2>
 <ol>